Student Counseling Center & Disability Services

 Two separate and unique student service functions exist within the Student Counseling Center (SCC) and Disability Services (DS) office.
-While SCC focuses on improvement in the emotional, psychological and relational well-being of our students, our DS office and staff works with students who present with a documented physical, cognitive, sensory and/or psychological disability to provide reasonable accommodations and/or course adjustments for these students.
+While Student Counseling Center focuses on improvement in the emotional, psychological and relational well-being of our students, Disability Services works with students who present with a documented physical, cognitive, sensory and/or psychological disability to provide reasonable accommodations and/or course adjustments for these students.

-The counseling office provides short-term developmental and preventive assistance for both full and part-time students at LCSC.
+Student Counseling Center provides short-term developmental and preventive assistance for both full and part-time students at LCSC.
 At any age, adjustment to college represents a major life transition and counseling is a learning process that assists students in taking responsibility for their lives and education.
-SCC professional counselors are available to assist students with a variety of personal and mental health issues, which may impede academic progress and personal growth.
-SCC provides services to individuals and couples and time-limited, topical groups are offered for students based on need and/or interest.
+Student Counseling Center professional counselors are available to assist students with a variety of personal and mental health issues which may impede academic progress and personal growth.
+Student Counseling Center provides services to individuals and couples and also provides time limited, topic focused groups, based on need and/or interest.
 Substance abuse screening and assessment services are also provided and referral to community treatment providers occurs as warranted.
-SCC also responds to students in crisis situations and facilitates referral to other campus and/or community medical/behavioral health provides as needed.
-All information discussed with counselors is kept strictly confidential.
-The department adheres to the American Counseling Association code of ethics.
+Student Counseling Center also responds to students in crisis situations and facilitates referral to other campus and/or community medical/behavioral health providers as needed.
+All information discussed with counselors is kept confidential.
+The department adheres to Idaho state law governing counselors and counseling services and to the American Counseling Association code of ethics.